Skip to main content

 #4 Define (& Redefine) Success to Overcome All-or-Nothing Thinking

-Think about it.
-If you define success as never failing, never making a mistake, always saying the right thing, always following through on your goals, and meeting every task with 100% energy and focus… you clearly aren’t human.
+Think about it for a second.
+If success means never failing, never making a mistake, always saying the right thing, always following through, and meeting every single task with 100% energy and focus… well, that’s not a human being.
+That’s a robot that doesn’t exist.

-When your definitions of success are over-the-top unrealistic, this sets you up to always feel like you are never good enough.
+When your definition of success is impossibly high, you’ve quietly set yourself up to always feel like you’re never quite good enough.

-If you’re struggling to do this alone, reach out to someone you trust and ask them to help you look at things with a less emotional and distorted view.
+And if doing this alone feels too hard right now?
+Reach out to someone you trust and ask them to help you see things with a less distorted, less emotional view.
+There’s real strength in that.

 Pro Tip: Before you start a project or begin a new endeavor (like learning something new or meeting new people), ask yourself what success will look like in that situation.